 If I don’t stick to this rule, I make sure I know why.
 But quite often, when I struggle with the last 25% and suddenly nothing that I know must happen seems logical or natural to the story, I realize the problem has to be in the first 25%, where I failed to set up in some way what I’m trying to get to unfold at the end of the story.

-The fix is not to toss a new plate in the air near the end of the story, but to go all the way back to the beginning and figure out where that plate should have been launched in the first place, in harmony and balance with the other plates being set into motion.
+The fix is not to toss a new plate in the air near the end of the story, but to go all the way back to the beginning and figure out where that plate should have been launched in the first place.

 I keep that plate spinning, be it big or small, along with the others and when I need to catch it at the end of the story, there it is, just waiting.
 In truth, if all the plates got up in the air when they ought, they will come right back down when they ought, and it almost feels like all I’m doing is obeying the laws of physics.